socovidiu/loc-solutions-backend/docs/ARCHITECTURE.md

 - Orchestrates workflows
 - Coordinates DB + TMS + webhooks + (future) queues
 - Owns job lifecycle logic

-### Interview Q/A
-**Q:** Why use a repository layer?
-**A:** It isolates persistence logic from business logic, reduces duplication, and allows changing the DB or schema without touching API or workflow code.

-**Q:** Why have a service layer if it’s thin?
-**A:** The service layer defines where workflow complexity will live.
-As soon as we add TMS submission, QC orchestration, retries, or authorization, the service absorbs that logic without bloating endpoints.

 ---

 ## 6. Webhook handling & reliability